snoekiede/Eventualist.Extensions/Eventualist.Extensions/README.md

 ## Contributing

 Contributions are welcome!
-Please:
+Please see our [Contributing Guidelines](../CONTRIBUTING.md) for detailed information on how to contribute.

+Quick start:
 1. Fork the repository
 2. Create a feature branch
+3. Make your changes and add tests
-3. Run `dotnet test` locally to ensure all tests pass
+4. Run `dotnet test` locally to ensure all tests pass
-4. Submit a pull request
+5. Submit a pull request

+For bug reports, feature requests, or questions, please open an issue on GitHub.

 ## Author